 Treatment of the poor is perhaps among the greatest issues that lead to a lot of debate online or offline.
 It’s one of the issues politicians like to exploit for their “platforms” (and it’s an overly beaten one, so much that it’s now a non-platform), and sometimes it’s an issue that separates friends.
-But for sure, exploitation for agendas is actually more common than it actually being solved.
+But for sure, exploitation of the poor for agendas is actually more common than poverty actually being solved.
 My earlier example of this exploitation was of social justice warriors calling out to other people to help the poor, but not helping or shelling out a cent themselves.

 The opposite poles of the debate are:

 1. The poor deserve instant help and coddling, no questions asked;

 2. The poor are responsible for their own condition, let them rot, or let them have no help.

 Subscribe to our Substack community GRP Insider to receive by email our in-depth free weekly newsletter.
 Opt into a paid subscription and you'll get premium insider briefs and insights from us.

 Each end of the pole can is the extreme – the bad kind.
 One side would say, anybody who doesn’t help the poor must be jailed or punished.
 The other side might want the same, wanting those to help the poor arrested or blocked.
 But to me, these are both wrong, and are only manifestations of obsession with punishment.
 Each side only tries to gain power over another to impose something on them.
 Punishing people, whether for helping or not helping… well, won’t help.

 I take the Aristotelian approach by saying the middle point is better.
 More effective solutions have a good balance between the two poles.
 Some poor people may need help, some may not, some poor did themselves in, others weren’t, and more.
 The fatal flaw in any assumption is to assume that poverty happens become of only one reason or cause, and that explanation applies to every case.
 But in practice, there are many ways for people to become poor, and it’s not just one explanation.